-Q: My local fish store does not have kosher supervision and sells mostly fish with the skin removed already.
+Q: My local fish store does not have kosher supervision and mostly sells fish with the skin already removed.
 The names of the fish are kosher sounding.
 Is there any problem with me buying fish from this source?

 A: It is forbidden to purchase fish without skin, unless the skin was removed under kosher supervision.
 The reason for this requirement is that when one removes the skin of a fish, it is impossible to know what species it is.
-The name on the label is meaningless, because of an issue known in industry as “species substitution”.
-This is when an unscrupulous seller (or importer, or distributor, etc.) mislabels a cheap product with the name of more expensive specie for financial benefit.
+The name on the label is meaningless, because of an issue known in industry as species substitution.
+This is when an unscrupulous seller (or importer, or distributor, etc.) mislabels a cheap product with the name of more expensive species for financial benefit.
 Recent news stories have highlighted this practice with regards to a fish called basa or tra.
-In order to avoid import duties, many have taken to labeling and selling this non-kosher catfish as “grouper.”
-If someone purchased skinless “grouper”, for example, it is quite possible that what they really bought was a non-kosher fish.
+In order to avoid import duties, many have taken to labeling and selling this non-kosher catfish as “grouper” (a kosher fish).
+If someone purchased skinless “grouper,” for example, it is quite possible that what they really bought was a non-kosher fish.
 In fact, grouper and basa look nothing alike, and one would imagine that the purchasers of this falsely labeled product would immediately realize the folly being perpetrated on them.

-One must check the fish he is buying for the presence of scales which can be removed from the fish without ripping the skin (all such fish have fins, so there is no need to check).
-If the fish has no scales, but one can recognize it by looking at the skin, this is permitted as a valid form of identification as well.
+One must check the fish he is buying for the presence of scales, which can be removed from the fish without ripping the skin (all such fish have fins, so there is no need to check).
+If the fish was already descaled, but one can recognize it by looking at the skin, this is permitted as a valid form of identification as well.

 Q: I heard that some people bring a knife from home to the fish store, because the one they use in the store might have residue from non-kosher fish on it.
 Is this true, and what should I do if I don’t have a knife to bring?

 Q: What about salmon?
-Is it true that the OU endorses buying salmon without skin and without a hashgacha?
+Is it true that the OU endorses buying salmon without skin and without a hashgachah?

 A: Yes, the OU has researched various questions which have been presented over the years about the kashrut of salmon, and we still endorse the idea of buying skinless salmon.
 So long as the consumer is familiar with what salmon is supposed to look like, we are not concerned that another fish will be substituted for salmon which is not kosher.
 There are other fish which look very similar to salmon (some types of trout, arctic charr, etc.), but they are all kosher.
 We are not aware of any non-kosher fish which looks like salmon, and OU policy assumes that the red color is considered an acceptable indentifying mark for kosher.
 As such, the OU allows for salmon to be purchased without skin.